scottyschup/ruby-curriculum/projects/w1d5-knights-travails.md

 caught in a loop (move back and forth between adjacent positions).

 You want to make sure your tree will represent the shortest paths to any position.
 Build your tree in a *breadth-first* manner.
-Find all the positions that are one move away, then all the ones that are two moves away, then three...
+Take inspiration from your BFS algorithm: use a queue to process nodes in FIFO.
+Start with a root node, then build ndoes representing positions one move away, add those to the queue.
+Then take the next node from the queue.
+Etc.

 Once you can build a move tree, make sure to get a code review from your TA.

 Now you are ready to write `#find_path(target_pos)`.
 Find path should search in your move tree for the `target_pos`.
-You should use either your `dfs` or `bfs` methods from the TreeNode exercises.
+You should use either your `dfs` or `bfs` methods from the TreeNode exercises; it doesn't matter.
 This will return a tree node which is the final destination.

 This gives us a node, but not a path.
 Lastly, add an instance method `TreeNode#path` to your `TreeNode` class.
 This should trace back from